mullerdavid/ctf_writeups/cyberquest23/matrix/WRITEUP.md

 ![](screenshots/4.png)

-Opening the inages and clicking over the pills reveal 2 other profiles, they are tagged on the image.
+Opening the images and clicking over the pills reveal 2 other profiles, they are tagged on the image.

 ![](screenshots/6.png)